karubits/karubits.gitpages.io/_posts/2022-12-27-proxmox-cloud-init-templates.md

     --bootdisk scsi0
   ```

 - Configure the default values for your cloud-init template.
-This can also be done on the Promxox UI:
+(This can also be done on the Promxox UI)
   ```shell
   qm set $VM_TEMPLATE_ID \
     --nameserver="10.7.7.3 10.7.7.2" \